CDNTaxReceipts/CDNTaxReceipts/README.md

 CDNTaxReceipts
 ==============

-Canadian Tax Receipts extension for CiviCRM
+Canadian Tax Receipts extension for CiviCRM now with Automated Testing!

 Upgrading from previous versions:
 ------------